dkclee/MTWord/README.md

 ## Motivation
 <!-- A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists. -->
 After a conversation with one of my friends, we realized how difficult it is to memorize Bible verses.
 I wanted to try to build something to aid making Bible verse sets along with providing features to aid memorization.
+Also, when making specific Quizlet sets for many verses, it can be tedious to individually make cards for a passage.
+This application seeks to address that struggle with already translating longer passages into individual cards in the set.

 <!-- ## Build status
 Build status of continus integration i.e. travis, appveyor etc. Ex. -